mepfeifer/ExpenseTracker/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.1.

-## Start ExpenseTracker on local development server
+## Start ExpenseTracker on a local development server

 Step 1: Clone the application